-About new cabinet, collection and 'latest good captures' among other things.
+About new cabinet, collection and "latest good captures" amongst other things.

 A typical letter handwritten by author in English and signed by author.